ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   selection; see {{selection-props}}.
 When querying, a Preference is of type Boolean, with `true` indicating that the Selection Property has been applied.
-- Tuple: takes values composed from types defined above.
+- Tuple: A specific grouping of multiple value types.
   In this this document, it is written as a list in brackets, e.g., ```(Enumeration, Preference)``` The composition of types and the order depends on the property and is fixed for the property.
   The actual representation is implementation-dependen.